Vegan Pad Thai

 - 1/4 cup-1/2 cup water

 - 1 large handful garlic chives (can sub regular chives)

-- 2 tbsp soy sauce
+- 2 tbsp soy sauce (gf if needed)

-- juice of ½ lime
+- juice of 1/2 lime

 - 1 cup bean sprouts